sirisian/ecmascript-types/decoratorreplacement.md

 ### 5.2 Order has to be stated: OUTSIDE-IN

 An outer macro sees its inner macros **unexpanded**.
-That is the useful order — it is what lets an outer macro rewrite or delete an inner one — but it means a macro may receive tokens it does not understand, and must pass them through rather than choke on them.
+That is the useful order â€” it is what lets an outer macro rewrite or delete an inner one â€” but it means a macro may receive tokens it does not understand, and must pass them through rather than choke on them.